 Open Rights Group draws a strong distinction between blocking material that is illegal and that which is not.
 Child abuse images are illegal in almost every country in the world, and there is general agreement that they should be blocked and removed from the Internet.
 Unfortunately, discussions around the blocking of legal pornographic material involving consenting adults are sometimes conflated with the blocking of illegal images of child abuse.

 ORG campaigns for more transparency about web blocking.
-If used at all, blocking should be necessary, proportionate, and the best way of achieving the stated goals, based on independent evidence assessed by a court.
+If used at all, blocking should be necessary, proportionate, and based on independent evidence assessed by a court.
 It should respect fundamental human rights such as freedom of expression.
 It should be transparent.
 And it should be implemented through a fair and clear legal process.
-Our most recent campaigns related to web blocking are below:

 ORG’s main campaigns around web blocking are: